infinimesh/plugins/timeseries/readme.md

 First visit `localhost:3000` and sign in with the default grafana admin credentials (username=admin and password=admin).
 Follow the instructions to change the password accordingly.

 We provisioning redis-timeseries as a default datasource, to get started import the sample dashboard provided in this repository (`sample-dashboard.json`) by clicking on Create -> Import -> Upload JSON File.

+Starting Grafana 7.0 and later with a new plug-in platform supported, there is a new plug-in introduced by Redis Labs so called [Redis Application](https://grafana.com/grafana/plugins/redis-app).
+The Redis Application, is a plug-in for Grafana that provides custom panels for Redis Data Source.
+We already added the app into the docker compose.

 ## Redis Timeseries / Redis Enterprise Cloud